 Andrew suggested Lemon Cheese (a ricotta-like cheese) as a great place to start.
 All you need is milk, lemon juice, and salt.

 For those of you who know me, I can’t simply let things be.
 I have to “alter it” for my control creative outbursts.
-So I thought Truffle Salt Ricotta sounded more exotic than Lemon Cheese.
+So I thought the addition of truffle salt would make this Truffle Salt Ricotta more exotic tasting than just simple Lemon Cheese.

 Ricotta is a creamy curd, not a cheese.
 That was news to me.
 “Ricotta” meaning “re-cooked” in Italian is traditionally made from reheating the whey, the by-product of making mozzarella.